CGrieselding/Griz-Auto-Detailing-Server/README.md

-# Griz Auto Detailing Web Applicaiton
+# Griz Auto Detailing Web Application

 Griz Auto Detailing is a convenient, easily navigable application, where users can create an account, login, read about our automobile detailing services, view pictures of our previous work, send us inquiries, and post their personal reviews.